About Plane Stupid

 Plane Stupid is a network of grassroots groups that take non violent direct action against aviation expansion.

-We have three demands:
+We have four demands:

 - End to short haul flights and airport expansion

 - A significant reduction in the number of planes flying to help address the threat of climate change